alibaba/arthas/site/docs/en/doc/options.md

  2      boolea  json-format   false   Option to support JS  This option enables to format object outpu
         n                             ON format of object   t with JSON when -x option selected. output
+ 1      int     object-size-  10485760 Option to control O  Upper size limit in bytes for ObjectView o
+         limit                          bjectView output    utput, must be greater than 0.
+Default val ue is 10 * 1024 * 1024.
  1      boolea  disable-sub-  false   Option to control in  This option disable to include sub class w
         n       class                 clude sub class when  hen matching class. class matching